AlexLevkovich/musique/README.md

 ## A word about Phonon on Linux
 To be able to actually listen to music you need a working Phonon setup.
 Please don't contact me about this, ask for help on your distribution support channels.

+## This version can use libMPV instead of Phonon: set LIBMPV=ON.
+## NO_ADV=ON is used to disable all advertisement was set by original author.
+## It can be compiled on Windows but it is not easy.
+I'm going to present ready x64 releases soon.

 ## Legal Stuff
 Copyright (C) 2010 Flavio Tordini